There are so many new Cardiff restaurants popping up all over the city at the moment that it can be hard to keep up with them all.

 — Andrew Donald (@AndrewDonald8) July 15, 2017

-Another expansion story, Indian street food restaurant Chai Street will open a third branch in Cardiff Bay sometime in the next few weeks, adding to their ever popular city-centre and Canton restaurants.
+Another expansion story, Indian street food restaurant Chai Street will open a a new Cardiff restaurant in Cardiff Bay sometime in the next few weeks, the third in their ever popular city-centre and Canton restaurants.
 I’m a big fan of Chai Street’s no-nonsense grub and laid back vibe, and the £9.95 Thali dishes are an absolute bargain.

 Meanwhile, these guys have just recently opened….